SF Fire Credit Union logo

 SF Fire Credit Union was built by firefighters over 75 years ago and has evolved into a full-service financial institution open to all Bay Area residents.
 While membership originated with firefighters, the credit union now welcomes anyone in the region seeking community-focused banking.
 The organization emphasizes accessible, member-friendly financial solutions without the restrictions typical of traditional banks.

 00% APY), certificates, and retirement accounts (Traditional and Roth IRAs).
-For borrowing needs, they provide auto loans, personal loans, student loans, home mortgages (fixed and adjustable rate), home equity lines of credit, and specialized loans like solar financing and disaster relief loans.
+For borrowing needs, they provide auto loans, personal loans, student loans, home mortgages (fixed and adjustable rate), home equity lines of credit, and listed loans like solar financing and disaster relief loans.
 They also issue credit cards (SF Fire Platinum Visa and CSFA Platinum Visa) and provide investment advisory services through SF Fire Investment Services.

 SF Fire distinguishes itself through firefighter heritage and community engagement—offering scholarship programs (Arthur F. McIntyre), community sponsorships, and special benefits like free notary services and car buying services through their Enterprise Car Sales partnership.
 Their mobile app enables check deposit, instant transfers, and real-time alerts.